YigitC7/LinuxBilgi/README.md

 </div>

 # Installation:
-Start the install.sh file to install the program or run the full install command
+Start the install.sh file to install the program or run the full install command.
+If you have a problem with the installation, copy the commands in the install.sh file into the terminal.
 #
 ![image2](image2.png)
 ![image](image.png)